DrA1ex/ff5m/docs/RECOVERY.md

 ## Recovery using UART

-If you’ve modified internal system files and something went wrong—your printer no longer responds to a USB drive (you can’t flash the Factory firmware), and it doesn’t progress past the boot screen—don’t worry.
+If you’ve modified internal system files and something went wrong — your printer no longer responds to a USB drive (you can’t flash the Factory firmware), and it doesn’t progress past the boot screen - don’t worry.
 This is fixable, and it doesn’t require advanced skills.
 Let’s start by diagnosing the issue.

 ### Diagnostics